 The Sleeve Anchor consists of a central bolt with an expanding cone shaped taper similar to a trumpet at the base end, a split sleeve which fits over the bolt and is expanded by the bolts taper, a flat heavy washer and a hex nut.
 The bolt size is always one size smaller than the sleeve, identified by the nominal diameter of the sleeve by total length.
 Available in metric sizes from 6.5mm diameter to 12mm and in lengths from 40mm to 100mm.

-The Flush Head Sleeve Anchor is similar to the Sleeve Anchor but instead of bolt and nut it uses a hex bolt which screws into a cone nut at the base of the split sleeve which as the bolt is tightened draws the cone nut up into the split sleeve expanding the sleeve against the walls of the pre-drilled hole.
-Again identified by their nominal diameter x overall length.
+The Flush Head Sleeve Anchor is similar to the sleeve anchor but instead of a bolt and nut it uses a hex bolt which screws into a cone nut at the base of the split sleeve which as the bolt is tightened draws the cone nut up into the split sleeve expanding the sleeve against the walls of the pre-drilled hole.
+Again it is identified by their nominal diameter x overall length.

 The Wedge Anchor also known as a true bolt (because the thread size is the same as the true nominal diameter of the sleeve) uses a shorter sleeve that doesn't have a split.
 Available in metric sizes only from 10mm to 20mm in diameter and in length from 75mm to 160mm.

 A Drop in Anchor is a internally threaded barrel with a split base that with the use of a drop in anchor setting tool expands inside the pre-drilled hole, and can then have a bolt, machine screw or cap screw screwed into the thread.
 Available in metric size threads only in 316 grade from M6 to M16.